andreyorst/fennel-async/README.md

 This library provides facilities for asynchronous programming implemented in pure Fennel, as well as a set of synchronization primitives.
 It optionally requires either [luasocket](https://w3.impa.br/~diego/software/luasocket) or [luaposix](http://luaposix.github.io/luaposix/) for real `sleep` support, but will work without those with unnecessary CPU usage as a result.
-No asynchronous IO is implemented at the moment.

 ## Installation